 Sustainable economic development can be achieved in peaceful communities throughout the world.
-THA teaches how to convert substances that rot or burn into: (a) carbon-reinforced equipment to harvest renewable energy for powering community needs; (b) net-hydrogen liquid fuel that can be stored in existing gasoline or diesel fuel tanks; and (c) tanks to enable 1.2 billion transportation, electricity-generation, farming and mining engines to clean the air.
+The Hydrogen Consortium teaches how to convert substances that ordinarily rot or burn into: (a) carbon-reinforced equipment to harness renewable energy for powering community needs; (b) net-hydrogen liquid fuel that can be stored in existing gasoline or diesel fuel tanks to enable fuel cells and 1.2 billion transportation, electricity-generation, farming and mining engines to actually clean the air; and (c) carbon-reinforced transportation equipment that is stronger than steel and lighter than aluminum to reduce life-cycle fuel and maintenance expenses.

-THA will provide Public Service Announcements to arrange tax donations for vehicles that will be retrofitted with kits that enable interchangeable storage and utilization of net-hydrogen liquid fuel or gasoline or diesel fuel.
-Converted vehicles will be leased to enable farmers, truckers, and automotive applications to create public awareness/education and market pull for less expensive net-hydrogen fuel for clean, lower maintenance and longer-lived operation.
-Vehicles that clean the air will universally educate and serve the public by protecting the health and environment.
-Constantly updated web data will show cumulative tons of carbon dioxide avoidance to overcome local pollution and global warming.
+GET ACQUAINTED LEASES: Converted vehicles will be leased to create public awareness, education, and market pull for less expensive net-hydrogen fuel for cleaning the air, lower maintenance, and longer-lived operation.
+Vehicles that clean the air will universally educate students and serve the public by protecting the environment and the health of virtually all forms of life on Earth.
+Constantly updated web data will show cumulative tons of carbon dioxide avoidance to overcome local pollution and global climate change damages.

 Overcoming local pollution and climate change starting with a 50 State USA Plan for Energy Independence, Resilience and Jobs

 The National Climate Assessment http://nca2014.globalchange.gov/ summarizes the impacts of climate change on the United States, now and in the future.
 A team of more than 300 experts guided by a 60-member Federal Advisory Committee produced the report, which was extensively reviewed by the public and experts, including federal agencies and a panel of the National Academy of Sciences.